MauKMu/homework-5-shape-grammar-city-MauKMu/README.md

 ## Techniques Used

+### General Inspiration

+Broadly speaking, I was inspired by games like SimCity 4, in which you can have low, medium, or high-density buildings.
+In SC4, there is another orthogonal set of categories for buildings (residential, commercial, industrial), but I chose to only implement residential-like buildings for this demo.

 ### Building Shape Grammar

 Below is a list of each symbol, as well as a description of how it expands with each iteration.
 Unless otherwise mentioned, the number of cubes a cube is subdivided into is randomly chosen.